SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source.md

 * High resolution—The Kinesis Firehose streams all metrics at a 1-minute resolution.
 The AWS CloudWatch Metrics source supports scans as low as 1 minute, but that resolution can result in AWS account throttling and higher AWS bills

 :::note
 The AWS CloudWatch Metrics source uses AWS’s [GetMetricStatistics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html) API and as a result, supports the `Unit` parameter.
-(When a request includes the `Unit` parameter, only metrics with the unit specified, for example Bytes, Microseconds, and so on, are reported.
+(When a request includes the `Unit` parameter, only metrics with the unit specified, for example, bytes, Microseconds, and so on, are reported.
 The Kinesis Firehose for Metrics does not currently support the `Unit` parameter.
 :::

 ## Step 1: Set up the source